junxit/us-congress-bills-113/bill.md

     >   - **(6)** *Annual meeting required* Not less than once a year, the Office of Government Information Services shall hold a meeting that is open to the public on the review and reports by the Office and permit interested persons to appear and present oral or written statements at such meeting.

 - **(d)** *Public resources* Section 552(a)(6)(A) of title 5, United States Code, is amended—
-  - **(1)** in clause (i), by striking “such determination and the reasons therefor, and of the right of such person to appeal to the head of the agency any adverse determination; and” and inserting the following new subclauses:
+  - **(1)** in clause (i), by striking “of such determination and the reasons therefor, and of the right of such person to appeal to the head of the agency any adverse determination; and” and inserting the following new subclauses: : “of—
     > - **(I)** such determination and the reasons therefor;
     > - **(II)** the right of such person to seek assistance from the agency FOIA Public Liaison; and
     > - **(III)** the right of such person to appeal to the head of the agency any adverse determination, not later than 90 days after the receipt of such adverse determination; and